 What is concentrated solar power?

 Have you ever tried using a mirror or magnifying glass to fry an egg on the pavement during a hot, sunny day?
-Concentrated solar power works in a similar way conceptually.
-CSP technology produces electricity by concentrating and harnessing the sun’s thermal energy using mirrors.
+Concentrated solar power (also known as concentrating solar power or concentrating solar-thermal power) works in a similar way conceptually.
+CSP technology produces electricity by concentrating and harnessing solar thermal energy using mirrors.
 At a CSP installation, mirrors reflect the sun to a focal point.
 At this focal point is an absorber or receiver that collect and store heat energy.
 Eventually, the heat is used to power an engine or turbine that is connected to an electricity generator.

 CSP is used in utility-scale applications to help provide power to an electricity grid.
 Most of the world’s CSP solar power plants are currently in Spain, but the use of concentrated solar technology is increasing in other areas across the world.
 In 2018, the largest CSP plant to-date was being installed in Morocco – when finished, the plant will have a capacity of 580 megawatts (MW) and provide electricity to more than one million people.

 Generally, concentrated solar power is not installed at a residential scale, and instead will almost always be installed over a large area as a utility-scale generating facility.
 For residential and commercial property owners, solar photovoltaic panels are the best way to harness the sun’s energy for use.

 CSP systems come in all shapes and sizes, but most installations fall into one of four major categories:

 These types of CSP installations all have different advantages and disadvantages to their use.
 Below, we’ll dive into some of the details: